My Story

 Then in August, 2004, while on vacation, I started feeling quite ill, and when I got home I called my transplant center and they had me admitted to the hospital.
 My kidney was rejecting again, but this time they could not save it.
 After a few days I was back on dialysis.

 What do I like to do for fun?
-Right now I am still kind of stranded at home because I can't drive and I am on dialysis 3 days a week which limits what I can do.
+Right now I am still kind of stranded at home because I can't drive.
 I do try & get out everyday & take several walks.
 Before my illness, my wife & I loved to travel.
 We would go on vacations whenever we got the chance.
 We usually vacationed 3 weeks a year.
 We visited many places, like the Gulf Coast & the Blue Ridge and Smoky Mountains.
 I love the beach & the mountains.
 I love all sports.
 When I was healthy I basically participated in all sports, from baseball to football to white-water rafting & so on.

 My wife, Lori, is a resort manager at a timeshare resort & she works very hard & long hours.